wunewww/wunewww/README.md

 - 👋 Hi, I’m @WnPro
-- 👀 I’m interested in studying!!!!
+- 👀 I’m a master's student with a law major in UIBE.
-- 🌱 I’m currently learning National Judicial Examination，python.
+- 🌱 I’m currently learning C.
-- 📫 Please reach me with email-address: NiuZHL@outlook.com
+- 📫 Please reach me with email-address: niuzhl@outlook.com

 <!---
 WnPro/WnPro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.